Best Film for the Canon EOS Rebel Ti

 - Pharmacy or Big Box Store

-Shipping your film to a mail-order lab to be processed and scanned is the most convenient solution if you are just beginning to shoot film.
-A downside to this is that it gets very expensive if you regularly use film.
+Shipping your film to a mail-order lab to be developed and scanned is the least difficult choice if you are just beginning to use film.
+If you regularly shoot film, this can be a downside since it can get very expensive.

 Bulk Loading Film

-Be aware that you are limited to 100-foot rolls of black & white film.
-This is due to the fact black and white film is a lot easier and less expensive to develop yourself.
+Another thing to keep in mind is that you are limited to bulk rolls of black & white film.
+This is in part because black & white film is less difficult and more cost-effective to develop at home.

 Home Developing and Scanning

-Any film can be processed at home.
-It's an intelligent method to save money so you can use more film with your Canon Rebel Ti.
+You can process and digitize any film yourself.
+It is an excellent method to cut costs so you can use more film with your Canon EOS Rebel Ti.

-Black & white film is by far the least complicated to develop.
-Developer temperature and development times are both not as crucial to do correctly with black & white films as they are for transparency or color negative.
+Black and white film is by far the least difficult to process.
+Chemical temperature and development times are both not as important to do correctly with black & white film as temperatures and time are for color negative or transparency film.